Quuxplusone/hexx/HACKING.md

 Offsets [0xA022 ..
 0xA024) defines the current dungeon tower (0=Keep, 1=Grisslem, etc).
 Offsets [0xA024 ..
 0xA026) defines the current dungeon level within the tower (0 through 7).
 Offsets [0xA026 ..
-0xA02C) ???
-6 bytes
+0xA028) defines the player's X coordinate, in units of 0x80ths of a tile.
+Offsets [0xA028 ..
+0xA02A) defines the player's Z coordinate (0B is normal; 8A is suspended; may be negative if falling through a pit).
+Offsets [0xA02A ..
+0xA02C) defines the player's Y coordinate, in units of 0x80ths of a tile.
 Offsets [0xA02C ..
 0xA02E) define the player's facing.
 Offsets [0xA02E ..
-0xA030) define the player's location.
-(But modifying this is deadly.)
+0xA030) define the player's tile location, which must be in agreement with the X and Y coordinates defined above.
 Offsets [0xA030 ..
 0xA032) define the character whose spells are visible (0..3).
 Offsets [0xA032 ..
 0xA034) define the highlighted character (0..3, or 0x81 for "none").
 Offsets [0xA034 ..
 0xA038) ???
 4 bytes